Ultimate Guide How to Build a Mailing List Fast with Solo Ads

 With every day that goes by your email list dies a slow painful death and grows less and less responsive.

-People have short memories and as soon as someone joins your list (an enquiry or buyer list) they start to forget who you are and become less likely to open your emails.
+People have short memories and as soon as someone joins your list (an inquiry or buyer list) they start to forget who you are and become less likely to open your emails.

 We call it list rot.